Jack Adams: Controversies

+In 1955, John Utendale became the first Black player to sign a contract directly with an NHL team, the Red Wings.
+Utendale practiced with the Red Wings but never played in an NHL game; instead, he played with the Edmonton Flyers, as they were the Red Wings' minor league affiliate.
+In 2006, Utendale's brother claimed that Adams had refused to give Utendale any playing time on the Red Wings because Adams objected to his relationship with a white woman whom Utendale later married.

 In 1957, Adams traded Ted Lindsay to Chicago because of union-organizing efforts and had other players affiliated with the effort sent to the minors.
 As part of the union busting efforts, Adams spread fake rumours attributing Lindsay as criticizing his former teammates.
 Adams also showed a fake contract to Detroit reporters, claiming Lindsay was being paid $25,000 per year, when he was being paid $12,000.

-The efforts resulted in most of the core of this team leaving town and eventually led to Adams being fired in 1963.
+The efforts resulted in most of the core of this team leaving town.
+Within two years, the Red Wings missed the playoffs for the first time since 1937-38, and only the fourth time since Adams' arrival.
+While they rebounded to make the playoffs two of the next three years, Adams was fired in 1963.
 His 36-year tenure as general manager is the longest in NHL history.
-He served 31 of those years while still on probation; after 1932 he never signed a contract with the Wings.
 His ouster from the Red Wings also ended 46 consecutive years at the major league level in hockey.